NickPax/my-website/_structures/dashes.md

+---
+layout: structure
+title: The dash
+---

-reword - when a noun clause is a nonessential appositive, use a dash before it or a pait of dashes around it.
+* When a noun clause is a nonessential appositive, use a dash before it, or place a pair of dashes around it.

-She delayed telling him the obvious -- that she was leaving -- and put their financial situation into chaos.
+>He delayed telling her the obvious -- that he was afraid of spiders -- and kept up the pretence all afternoon.

-The thing is this is where we see grammar rules about dashes in bggp.
-Not just for change of focus in a sentence but in any semtence this is the case.

-Dashes used in the above example when commas are not strong enough to to separate non essential elements.
+Dashes are used in the above example, and other such sentences, when commas are not strong enough to separate nonessential elements.

-Also at the end of a sentence to remane the subject.
+Use a dash at the end of a sentence to rename the subject.

 Example:
-That s his reason for leaving -- that he'd been offered a better job.
+That's his reason for leaving the door open -- to let in some fresh air.